chrisckc/RFController/README.md

 #### Hardware

-The hardware was built using an Arduino Nano clone, an RXB6 receiver and an XD-FST FS1000A Transmitter The following wiring can be used: http://www.rflink.nl/blog2/wiring
+The hardware was built using an Arduino Nano clone, an RXB6 receiver and an XD-FST FS1000A Transmitter.

+The following wiring can be used: http://www.rflink.nl/blog2/wiring

 With the following changes:
-RXB6 pin 7 (data) -> Arduino Nano pin 3 and pin 4
+  * RXB6 pin 7 (data) -> Arduino Nano pin 3 and pin 4
-FS1000A pin 3 (data) -> Arduino Nano pin 4
+  * FS1000A pin 3 (data) -> Arduino Nano pin 4
-FS1000A pin 2 (vcc) -> Arduino Nano vcc pin
+  * FS1000A pin 2 (vcc) -> Arduino Nano vcc pin

 Note: The FS1000A can be supplied with 12V for increased Tx power.
 If using an alternative transmitter that requires exactly 5V and is sensitive to it's supply voltage it is important that you connect the transmitter's Vcc pin to the Arduino Vcc pin rather than using a data pin set to high as suggested in RFLINK documentation as there will be a slight voltage drop via the data pin.